frica/blog/content/pages/now.md

 Borrowing the concept from [Derek Sivers](https://nownownow.com/about), this is the important stuff right now.

-\- Last updated: 01-12-2025
+\- Last updated: 02-01-2026

 # me

-* Christmas is coming!
-And with it, the cold, the end-of-year stress and the new resolutions...
+* Christmas break is coming to an end!
+A welcome break, where I stayed at home, mostly sick.
+Starting the new year with motivation!

 # Blog